 - Parents will be contacted for frequent latecomers and written warning will be issued.

-Bullying is one person or a group of people exercising power over another, which results in intimidation.
-It can take a wide variety of forms, e.g. physical hurt, verbal abuse, emotional assault, etc.
+- Bullying is one person or a group of people exercising power over another, which results in intimidation.
+It can take a wide variety of forms, e.g. physical harm, verbal and emotional abuse, etc.

-It is our moral responsibility as a school to address the problem.
-People are not born bullies; bullying is a form of behavior, which develops, and therefore the "bully" is also a person in need of some help.
-In this regards:
+- It is our moral responsibility as a school to address the problem.
+People are not born bullies; bullying is a form of behaviour which develops, and therefore the "bully" is also a person in need of some form of help.
+In this regard:

-- Appropriate sanctions may be used against the bully where no effort to modify bullying behavior is observed.
-They may include extra supervision at lunchtimes, missing playtime, etc.
+- Appropriate sanctions may be used against the bully where no effort to modify bullying behaviour is observed.
+They may include extra supervision at lunchtimes, missing playtimes etc.